rcbell1/pyProjExample/README.md

 requests.
 An example use case is when a pull request is made on the main branch, a set of actions can be triggered and the code must pass for the pull request to be completed.
+4. virtualenv - this is one of the popular virtual environment managers.
-4. pytest - this is a unit testing module that makes testing python code easy.
+5. pytest - this is a unit testing module that makes testing python code easy.
-5. cmd module - this is a module that makes creation of command line interfaces in python easy.
+6. cmd module - this is a module that makes creation of command line interfaces in python easy.
-6. logging module - this is a module that makes logging easy
+7. logging module - this is a module that makes logging easy
-7. pytorch module - the ubiquotous machine learning module for python.
+8. pytorch module - the ubiquotous machine learning module for python.
 The cuda version will be installed allowing you to train machine learning algorithms using a GPU.
 If you do not have a supported GPU, this may fail to install.